brandur/sorg/content/drafts/postgres-atomicity.md

 immediately clobbered by another client doing its own write.

-!fig src="/assets/postgres-atomicity/csv-database.svg" caption="Data loss from contention between two competing clients."
+!fig src="/assets/postgres-atomicity/csv-database.svg" caption="Data loss from contention between two clients."

 This is a problem of concurrent access and it's addressed by introducing _concurrency control_.
 There are plenty of